-If you are a fertility coach in 2021, you are in luck!
+If you are a fertility coach, you are in luck!

 Why do I say this when economies are struggling?
 Everyone is worried about their finances or even their jobs!